“Participation - that's what's gonna save the human race.”

 David has taught design at Sydney University and served as a Councillor on Manly Council when the town centre and beachfront development and planning controls were at a critical stage.
 During this time and in the years afterwards, he chaired and served on the Landscape Management Committee and the Town Centre Working Party, which over the years has seen the revitalisation of the Town Centre and beachfront.

-Mairéad Cleary - Project Development & Written Content
+Mairéad Cleary - Project & Communications Consultant

 Mairéad is an engineer by profession but a researcher and writer at heart.
 She has a background in mechanical engineering, wind farm design, EIS compilation, residential solar design and sustainability consulting.
 Mairéad secured a development application for a small-scale eco-housing development in Ireland in 2006 and ran the national marketing campaign for Sungevity Australia during its time in the Australian market in recent years.
 She enjoys using her knowledge of sustainability to take complex concepts and communicate them in a way that’s easy to understand.

 Mairéad has a passion for making positive change accessible and easy to embrace.
-She has recently published Byron Trails, a book of walking trails in the Byron area, to encourage people to get outdoors and connect with the many beautiful naturescapes that the area has to offer.
+She has published Byron Trails, a book of walking trails in the Byron area, to encourage people to get outdoors and connect with the many beautiful naturescapes that the area has to offer.